linked-db/linked-ql/README.md

 ## ` 1 |` Universal SQL

+👉 Both Postgres and MySQL/mariadb; both server-side and client-side — via an embeddable version

 ### `1.1 |` PostgreSQL

-Use as a drop-in replacement for `node-postgres`, but better.
+_Use as a drop-in replacement for `node-postgres`._

 ```js
 // Import from the /pg namespace